 - one member of the Board of Directors of the OWHC;

 - one heritage specialist;

-- the Secretary General of the OWHC or its representative.
+- the Secretary General of the OWHC or his representative.

-An honorary certificate will be awarded to the mayor of the winning city or to his or her representative at the opening ceremony of the World Congress of the OWHC that will be held in Oaxaca, Mexico, from November 19 to 22, 2013.
+An honorary certificate will be awarded to the mayor of the winning city or to his or her representative during a ceremony planned for the award presentation at the World Congress of the OWHC to be held in Arequipa, Peru, from November 3 to 6, 2015.

 The winning city will receive financial support from the OWHC of up to $3,000 CAN for the design and installation of an honorary plaque marking the obtainment of the Jean-Paul-L’Allier Prize for Heritage.

 The winning city and its project will benefit from worldwide promotion on the Web site of the OWHC.

 An interview with the mayor of the winning city will be broadcast on the Web Site of the OWHC.

 PRESENTATION OF THE CITIES THAT HAVE PARTICIPATED IN THE JEAN-PAUL-L’ALLIER PRIZE AT THE WORLD CONGRESS